Ara (constellation): History

 In ancient Greek mythology, Ara was identified as the altar where the gods first made offerings and formed an alliance before defeating the Titans.
 One of the southernmost constellations depicted by Ptolemy, it had been recorded by Aratus in 270 BC as lying close to the horizon, and the Almagest portrays stars as far south as Gamma Arae.
 Professor Bradley Schaefer proposes such Ancients must have been able to see as far south as Zeta Arae, for a pattern that looked like an altar.

 In illustrations, Ara is usually depicted as compact classical altar with its smoke 'rising' southward.
 However, depictions often vary.
 In the early days of printing, a 1482 woodcut of Gaius Julius Hyginus's classic Poeticon Astronomicon depicts the altar as surrounded by demons.
 Johann Bayer in 1603 depicted Ara as an altar with burning incense.
-Hyginus depicted the same though his featured devils on either side of the flames.
+Indeed, frankincense burners were common throughout the Levant especially in the Yemen, where they are known as Mabkhara.
+This required live coals or burning embers called Jamra', in order to burn the incense.
 Willem Blaeu, a Dutch uranographer of the 16th and 17th centuries, drew Ara as an altar for sacrifices, with a burning animal offering unusually whose smoke rises northward, represented by Alpha Arae.

 The Castle of Knowledge by Robert Record of 1556 lists the constellation stating that "Under the Scorpions tayle, standeth the Altar."; a decade later a translation of a fairly recent mainly astrological work by Marcellus Palingenius of 1565, by Barnabe Googe states "Here mayst thou both the Altar, and the myghty Cup beholde."